ringcentral/ringcentral-python/README.md

 # Usage

-For more info take a look on the `test.py` in this repository.
+Take a look at a sample code.

 ```py
 from ringcentral import SDK